 more informationMore information: John R. Smith on Google Scholar | John R. Smith on DBLP | John R. Smith on LinkedIn | John R. Smith on Twitter

-- IBM Watson Developer Cloud Visual Recognition
+- Visual Recognition for IBM Watson Developer Cloud

-- Intelligent Video Analytics (IVA)
+- Intelligent Video Analytics (IVA) for Safety & Security

 - IARPA ALADDIN ("Video Event Modeling and Retrieval based on Discriminative Semantic Features")

 - DTO/IARPA VACE-III ("Analyst Centric Workbench for Large Scale Cross Domain Video Intelligence")

 - DTO LSCOM ("Large Scale Concept Ontology for Multimedia")

 - ARDA VACE-II ("Reconstructing and Mining of Semantic Threads Across Multiple Video Broadcast News Sources using Multi-level Concept Modeling")

 Dr. Smith was co-General Chair of ACM Intl.
 Conf. on Multimedia Retrieval (ICMR-2016) in New York City.

 Previously, he was Editor-in-Chief of IEEE Multimedia from 2010 – 2014, Associate Editor-in-Chief from 2006 – 2010 and Standards Editor from 2003 – 2006.